freetronics/EtherTen/README.md

   http://www.freetronics.com/etherten

-The "docs" folder within this repository includes a handy copy of the schematic in PDF format, images of the pcb, and our Getting Started guide that ships with each board.
+This repository includes a handy copy of the schematic in PDF format.

 INSTALLATION